taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/05-redux-outline.md

 The fourth argument is called `options`.
 It is an object to configure the connect higher-order component.
 It comes with these additional properties: `pure`, `areStatesEqual()`, `areOwnPropsEqual()`, `areMergedPropsEqual()`.
 How does it work altogether?
 When the first argument, the `pure` property, is set to true, the connect higher-order component will avoid re-rendering the view and avoids the calls to its arguments `mapStateToProps()`, `mapDispatchToProps()` and `mergeProps()`.
 But only when the equality checks of `areStatesEqual()`, `areOwnPropsEqual()`, `areMergedPropsEqual()` remain equal based on their respective equality checks.
 These equality checks are performed on the previous state and props and updated state and props.
 These equality checks can be modified in the options `areStatesEqual`, `areOwnPropsEqual`, `areMergedPropsEqual`.
 Otherwise they have a default equality check.

 After all, the `options` are a pure performance optimization.
-It is rarely used when developing Redux applications.
+It is not often used when developing Redux applications.
 Basically, you can set the `pure` property to true to avoid re-renderings and other argument evaluations of the `connect` higher-order component.
 But it comes with certain default equality checks that can be configured.
 In addition, the underlying assumption is that the wrapped component is a pure component and doesn't rely on any other side-effect data.

 If you want to read up the `connect` higher-order component again, you can checkout the [official repository of react-redux](https://github.com/reactjs/react-redux) and look for the `connect` chapter.